Claus Lundekvam

 Claus Lundekvam (born 22 February 1973) is a Norwegian former professional footballer who played as a centre-back.
 Lundekvam began his career with Brann before moving to English side Southampton in 1996 where he played until his retirement in 2008.
-He made a total of 413 appearances for the club where 290 was in the Premier League.
+He made a total of 413 appearances for the club, of which 290 were in the Premier League, and was the team's captain for several years.
 He notably played for Southampton in the 2003 FA Cup Final against Arsenal.
 Lundekvam was capped 40 times for Norway and often captained the national team.

 Playing career

-Born in Austevoll, Norway, Lundekvam joined Brann as a junior player with his senior debut coming in 1993.
-He eventually gained a regular place at centre-back before being sold to English side Southampton in the autumn of 1996.
-He was the team's first choice for captain for several years.

-Lundekvam made his debut for Norway in November 1995, but did not become a regular until 2002.
-He was capped 40 times, scoring twice.
-His first international goal, against Bosnia-Herzegovina in 2002, was the 1,000th goal in the history of the Norwegian national team.

-He scored only two goals during his Saints career.
-His first came against Wolverhampton Wanderers on 3 April 2004 in a 4–1 win, and his second against Cardiff in 2006 – coincidentally, both teams were managed at the time by former Saints manager Dave Jones.
+Lundekvam was a junior player for local team Selbjørn in Austevoll before joining Norwegian top flight team Brann, where he made his senior debut in 1993.
+He eventually earned a starting place in the team at centre-back and participated in Brann's UEFA Cup Winners' Cup campaign, before being sold to English side Southampton in July 1996.
+Lundekvam made his Premier League debut against Nottingham Forest on 4 September and would go on to captain Southampton for several years.
+He scored his first goal in the premiership against Wolverhampton Wanderers on 3 April 2004, and his second goal against Cardiff on 1 April 2006, in the Championship.
+Coincidentally, both teams were managed at the time by former Saints manager Dave Jones.

-In 2002–03, he contributed to what was undoubtedly Southampton's best season since the 1980s, when they finished eighth in the Premier League and reached the FA Cup final, where they narrowly missed out on silverware in a 1–0 loss to Arsenal.
-This was during the management of Gordon Strachan, who famously joked when Lundekvam was stretchered off injured in a game against Leicester City in the 2003–04 season that he "didn't have a clue" whether the player was unconscious as "that's what he's always like".
+In 2002–03, he contributed to one of Southampton's most successful seasons in history as they finished eighth in the Premier League and reached the FA Cup final, where they lost 1–0 to Arsenal.
+The team was managed by Gordon Strachan, who famously joked when Lundekvam was stretchered off injured in a game against Leicester City in the 2003–04 season that he "didn't have a clue" whether the player was unconscious as "that's what he's always like".

 Lundekvam remained at Southampton after their relegation from the Premier League in 2005.
-He went off injured after five minutes of the first game of the 2006–07 season, away to Derby County on 6 August 2006 (being replaced in the centre of defence by Chris Baird) and missed the first two months of the season.
-He then enjoyed a long run in the team before another injury in March put him out for another month.
-In the game at St Mary's against Southend United on 6 May 2007, he fell awkwardly sustaining a serious ankle injury which put him out of action.
-On 18 March 2008, it was announced that his injury was such that his playing career was over.
+He went off injured after five minutes of the first game of the 2006–07 season, away to Derby County on 6 August 2006, and missed the first two months of the season.
+He then had a long run in the team before another injury in March put him out for another month.
+In a game at St Mary's against Southend United on 6 May 2007, Lundekvam fell awkwardly and sustained a serious ankle injury that put him out of action.
+On 18 March 2008, it was announced that his injury was to the extent that his playing career was over.
+Southampton rewarded Lundekvam for his service to the club that had included over 400 appearances with a testimonial match against Celtic, managed by Gordon Strachan, at St Mary's on 18 July 2008.
+Curiously, Lundekvam had to pay the expenses of his own testimonial match, due to the St Mary's lawn being damaged following a Bon Jovi concert the week before, but the fan turnout allowed him to recoup his budget.